blxlrsmb/uknow/README.md

   ![logo](https://git.net9.org/blxlrsmb/unknown/raw/master/docs/logo/logo.png)

-  Uknow Information Collector is a web server that can fetch Information and provide it with RESTful api.
+  Uknow Information Collector is a highly extensible web server which can fetch and process various information, and provide it with RESTful api.

-  It's a project for Software Engineering course, and is currently deployed at [https://uknow.net9.org]()
+  It's a project for Software Engineering (2013Fall) course in THU, and it is currently deployed at [https://uknow.net9.org]()

+  Note that Uknow is far from complete.
+We only wrote a proof-of-concept working system to present our highly extensible design.
+  Any contribution is welcome.

+## Features

+  + Plugin-based fetcher and filter for fetching, pre-processing, post-processing information.
+  + User-specific fetcher and filter.
+  + Distributed fetcher worker.

 ## Dependency